catherinehulshof/Fall2019-biology/exercises/Loops-multiple-files-R.md

 language: R
 ---

-A colleague wants to do a comparitive analysis of the GC content (i.e., the percentage of bases in a DNA sequence that are either G or C) on data from the [PATRIC](http://www.patricbrc.org) bacterial phytogenomic database.
+A colleague wants to do a comparative analysis of the GC content (i.e., the percentage of bases in a DNA sequence that are either G or C) on data from the [PATRIC](http://www.patricbrc.org) bacterial phytogenomic database.
 They want to know the GC content of all of the bacteria in the database and have started